goaver/api-integration/docs/check.md

 - <b>returnUrl (optional)</b> - The url to redirect to for the user once they have completed the check enrollment workflow.
 This is generally used for inline workflows.
 The status / complete page will be shown at the end of enrollment if this is not set.

+- <b>skipPersonalAccessCode (optional)</b> - This option will skip the enrollment step of asking the user to create their own personal access code to access their enrollment.
+NOTE: When this option is used, if the user is removed from the enrollment process for any reason (session timeout, error, exit, etc) they will be unable to re-access the enrollment without being provided a new access url from the API caller.
+See https://github.com/goaver/api-integration/blob/master/docs/check.md#post-apicheckidaccesslink

 #### Example Request
 <pre>
 {